Tantum-Arbiter/Colearn/README.md

 # Aim

-To design, develop and evaluate a child e-learning application for toddlers aged 12-24 months, supporting co-engagement, emotional, sensory and language development, whilst aligning with WHO/EAP screen-time guidelines and addressing risks from passive screen time exposure through interactive, guided and safe parent-child digital media experiences.
+To design, develop and evaluate a child **e-learning application for toddlers aged 12-36 months**, supporting co-engagement, emotional, sensory and language development, whilst aligning with WHO/EAP screen-time guidelines and addressing risks from passive screen time exposure through interactive, guided and safe parent-child digital media experiences.
 Objectives
-1. Design and develop a functional prototype of a personalised, research-driven co-engaged learning application for 12–24-month-old toddlers, incorporating narrative storybooks, sensory games and emotional expression experiences.
+1. Design and develop a functional prototype of a personalised, research-driven co-engaged learning application for toddlers, incorporating narrative storybooks, sensory games and emotional expression experiences.
 2. Evaluate the developmental alignment and usability of the app through expert feedback, research-driven features, parent interviews and comparison with existing guidelines.
 3. Assess the application’s potential to mitigate detrimental impacts associated with passive screen usage and promote parent-child interaction through co-engaged experiences, utilising qualitative user feedback and observational methods to ensure confidence in a safe product.
 4. Design and implement a cloud-based, highly available, reliable and resilient headless architecture within a distributed systems/microservice context.